microsoft/makecode-csp/content/unit-5/day-20-27/culminating-project.md

 #### 1. Introduction to the project (10 minutes)

 * Explain to students the requirements for the collaborative project.
-* Provide students the [Project Requirements & Responses]() page and the [Unit 5 Project Rubric]() and give them 5 minutes to review both documents.
+* Provide students the <a href="/unit-5/day-20-27/project-requirements-responses">Project Requirements & Responses</a> page and the <a href="/unit-5/day-20-27/project-rubric">Unit 5 Project Rubric</a> and give them 5 minutes to review both documents.
 * Answer any questions students have regarding the project.

 #### 2. Brainstorm ideas (15 minutes)

 * Task students with brainstorming ideas for their project.
-* Encourage them to respond to prompts on the [Planning Your Unit 5 Project]() page to help generate ideas.
+* Encourage them to respond to prompts on the <a href="content\unit-5\day-20-27\planning-your-project.md">Planning Your Unit 5 Project</a> page to help generate ideas.

 #### 3. Pair and share (15 minutes)